matthewmcgarr/car-manager/README.md

 Team:

-* Person 1 - Which microservice?
+* Khalid - Auto Sales
 * Person 2 - Which microservice?

 ## Design
+We will be using BootStrap for the design
 ## Service microservice

 Explain your models and integration with the inventory